seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 ![image](../media/db16.png)

-In this exercise, you have configure an Azure SQL Database and query it through SQL Server Management Studio (SSMS).
+In this exercise, you have configured an Azure SQL Database and queried it through SQL Server Management Studio (SSMS).
 Please dont cleanup the resources as we need it for next exercises.